 The study was conducted by Northwestern's Center on Media and Human Development and headed by Ellen Wartella.
 The researchers conducted a national survey of over 2,300 parents of children between the ages of zero and eight, and the final report was called Parenting in the Age of Digital Technology.
 They released a summary of their findings last week and presented details at a recent conference in DC.
 What they found is that today's parents grew up with digital technology, so they have a different outlook from that of parents of previous generations.
 Instead of battling it out with their children, parents are more accepting of the role of digital technology in their families.

-However, 70 percent of families say that digital media does not make the job of parenting any easier.
+However, 70% of families say that digital media does not make the job of parenting any easier.
 And they don't jump to media first to keep their kids occupied.
-Instead, 88 percent turn to toys or activities first, followed by books (79 percent) and TV (78 percent).
-Only 37 percent say they turn to smartphones or iPads to keep their kids busy.
+Instead,

 Parents had a positive view of TV, computers, and mobile devices when it comes to the effect on their children's academic studies and creativity.
 They did not hold the same view of video games, however.
 They shared concerns about the effect of video games on children's attention span, academic studies, behavior, and sleep.
 And parents' biggest concern about the effects of digital media related to children's lack of physical activity.